 victims of modern slavery and human trafficking.
 This training will include the

 latest information for staff to develop the skills to identify and support

 individuals who come into contact with health services

 - continuing to work with NHS funded and partner

 organisations to ensure modern slavery and human trafficking are appropriately

 prioritised and feature prominently in safeguarding work plans.

-Signed By Anne Morris (Director of Nursing and Quality), on behalf of Bristol, North Somerset and South Gloucestershire CCG.
+Signed By Julia Ross (Chief Executive), on behalf of Bristol, North Somerset and South Gloucestershire CCG.